 Luang Prabang and the Plain of Jars

-Our Northern Laos tour, Luang Prabang and the Plain of Jars, is 1-week exploration of some of the fabulous historical, cultural and scenic highlights of northern Laos.
-It includes the ancient capital, Luang Prabang, now UNESCO World Heritage Site, where we’ll explore the beautiful old temples and French, colonial architecture of what is acknowledged to be the best-preserved city in Southeast Asia.
-From there we’ll head southeast on an overland journey through the scenic central highlands, with stops at traditional villages and local markets, to the remote, fascinating and mysterious Plain of Jars.
+Our popular Northern Laos tour, Luang Prabang and the Plain of Jars is an 8-day exploration of some of the fabulous historical, cultural and scenic highlights of this little-known country.
+The itinerary includes a scenic ride on the brand-new Lao-China express train from Vientiane to Luang Prabang and an exploration of the ancient capital and UNESCO World Heritage town.
+Discover the beautiful old temples, French colonial architecture and picturesque landscapes of what is acknowledged to be the best-preserved city in Southeast Asia.

-Our tour of the site also includes a visit to MAG, (the Mines Advisory Group), to see how they are tackling the problem of unexploded ordinance left over from the extensive US bombing of Laos – in particular, the Plain of Jars region – during the Indochina war.
+From there we’ll travel through the scenic central highlands, with stops at traditional villages and local markets, to the remote, fascinating, mysterious and now also UNESCO listed, the Plain of Jars.
+Our tour of the site also includes a sobering yet fascinating visit to MAG, (the Mines Advisory Group), to see how they are tackling the problem of unexploded ordnance left over from the extensive US bombing of Laos during the Indochina war.

-From here a domestic flight takes us down to the laid-back, present-day capital of Vientiane with its scenic location on the banks of the Mekong River.
+From here a short domestic flight takes us down to the laid-back, present-day capital of Vientiane with its scenic location, bustling markets and gilded temples aside the Mekong River.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 1 - Luang Prabang - arrival and Mekong boat cruise
+Day 2 - Lao-China train ride and Mekong boat cruise

-Arrival in Luang Prabang and time to relax before an afternoon boat trip up the picturesque Mekong.
-Visit the village of Ban Muang Keo for a short trek to reach the mysterious Pak Ou Caves, crammed with thousands of Buddha statues of various shapes and sizes left by pilgrims.
-Return to Luang Prabang for sunset and a chance to sample some local specialities with a welcome dinner.
+Departure by train, (Lao’s recently constructed, first-ever rail line), through the spectacular central highlands to the ancient capital Luang Prabang.
+Mid-morning arrival and some time to relax before an afternoon boat trip up the picturesque Mekong to visit the mysterious Pak Ou Caves, filled with thousands of Buddha statues of various shapes and sizes left by pilgrims.
+Return to Luang Prabang for sunset and a chance to sample some of the region’s local specialities.

-Overnight: Luang Prabang Transport: Boat, Walk, Meals: D,
+Overnight: Luang Prabang Transport: Train, Boat, Walk, Meals: B, D,

 Nestled in the mountains, long isolated from the outside world, discover UNESCO-listed Luang Prabang’s fabulous temples, French period architecture and taste Lao delicacies (and the famous Lao beer!) in riverside cafes.
 A walking tour of the town includes the former king’s palace, now National Museum, Wat Xiengthong and Phu Si Temple.
 Afternoon at leisure to explore the picturesque lanes and famous hill-tribe handicraft market.

 Day trip through the surrounding hills to visit the spectacular turquoise Kuang Si Waterfalls.
-We’ll also visit the nearby Free the Bears site while stops en-route offer the opportunity to discover the fascinating and traditional village life of some of the locals.
+We’ll also visit the nearby Free the Bears site while stops en-route offer the opportunity to discover the rural landscapes and traditional village life of some of the locals.

 Early departure for a drive along scenic mountain roads to Phonsavan in Xieng Khouang province – location of the famous and mysterious Plain of Jars.
 Stops on the way include Khmu and Hmong villages and a hidden cave temple that served as an army hospital during the Vietnam War.
 Late afternoon arrival and an atmospheric dusk visit to one of the famous jar sites.

-Head out to the picturesque Jar Site 2, and begin our hike along the ridge to the impressive hill-top Jar Site 3, consisting of around 150 jars.
-Lunch in Phonsavan before a flight to the Lao capital of Vientiane and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverside cafe?
+Morning visit to the Mines Action Group, (MAG), office to learn about the work they do in clearing land mines and unexploded ordnance in the area.
+We then travel out to the picturesque Jar Site 2, and begin our 1-hour trek along the ridge to the impressive Jar Site 3, consisting of over around 150 jars located on top of a hill and offering great views over the surrounding countryside.
+Lunch in Phonsavan before a flight to the Lao capital of Vientiane and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverside café.

 Overnight: Vientiane Transport: Plane, Walk, Meals: B, L, D,

 Tour of some of the city’s varied sites including Si Saket Temple with its 1,000 Buddha images, the bustling morning market, Vientiane’s most famous monument, That Luang Stupa, as well as the surreal Buddha Park.
-Less cheerful, but we feel important and highly informative, is a stop at the excellent COPE visitors centre, established to highlight a major problem locals face daily in the form of unexploded ordnance from the Vietnam War.
+Less cheerful, but we feel important and highly informative, is a stop at the excellent COPE visitors centre, established to highlight the major issues locals face in the form of leftover bombs from the Vietnam War.

 Overnight: Vientiane Transport: Minibus, Walk, Meals: B, L, D,